aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_vpc_config.md

-# vpc_config Resource
+# cloudeos_vpc_config Resource

-The `vpc_config` resource provides information about the AWS VPC and Azure Resource Group which is being deployed, to CVaaS.
+The `cloudeos_vpc_config` resource provides information about the AWS VPC and Azure Resource Group which is being deployed, to CVaaS.
 CVaaS returns the information required by the Leaf VPC/VNETs to create a Peering connection with its corresponding Edge.

 ## Example Usage